xcart/xcart-docs/_pages/kb_en/modules/sale/new.md

   ![541-sale-products-in-separate-section-yes.png]({{site.baseurl}}/attachments/ref_7tBJ8Yqo/541-sale-products-in-separate-section-yes.png)
 * **Valid only for specific products** : Enable the option by setting the trigger to "YES".

-After an offer with the **Valid only for specific products** property set to "YES" is created, it requires to be assigned to products in the store.
+After an offer with the **Valid only for specific products** property set to "YES" is created, you need to apply it to the products in your store.

 This can be done in two possible ways:
 1. Using the **Products** tab of the current sale offer (regular way).

-   The **Products** tab is automatically added to a sale offer with the **Valid only for specific products** property enabled and asslows to apply the offer to products in bulk.
+   The **Products** tab is automatically added to a sale offer with the **Valid only for specific products** property enabled and allows applying the offer to products in bulk.

    To apply an offer to products via the **Products** tab of the sale offer:
    * Open the **Products** tab of a sale offer page: